-That’s why we’re working [link: PPFI Initiative section] in key tropical forest countries, like Brazil [report link] and Peru [report link], to find creative approaches that leverage public and private finance together to support sustainable agriculture.
-In Ghana, we’re looking at ways to catalyze a transition to “climate-smart” cocoa farming [link: publications filtered with terms “climate smart cocoa”], a pathway to increase yields and reduce farmers’ exposure to climate change risks.
+That’s why we’re working in key tropical forest countries, like Brazil and Peru, to find creative approaches that leverage public and private finance together to support sustainable agriculture.
+In Ghana, we’re looking at ways to catalyze a transition to “climate-smart” cocoa farming, a pathway to increase yields and reduce farmers’ exposure to climate change risks.
 In each case, the end goal is to create new incentives for conserving forests and improving agricultural yields at the same time – slashing greenhouse gas emissions in the process.

 Markets for Forests

 Markets and conservation have not always gone hand in hand.
 Much of the world’s deforestation is the result of agriculture and other market forces failing to adequately value the services provided by standing forests – and consequently resulting in their destruction.
 Since it was founded, Forest Trends has striven to identify and develop creative new ways to put markets and financial mechanisms to work for forests – rather than at their expense – in ways that also support robust economies.